ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 ipfs://bafybeiemxf5abjwjbikoz4mc3a3dla6ual3jsgpdr4cjr3oz3evfyavhwq/wiki/Vincent_van_Gogh.html
 ```

-::: tip
+::: warning Avoid case-sensitive CID encodings

+Some user agents will force-lowercase the CID component of URL-like address.
-Native URIs require a CID to be case-insensitive.
-Use of CIDv1 in Base32 is advised.
+To ensure interop with existing libraries and software, use case-insensitive CID encoding.
+Use of CIDv1 in Base32 or Base36 is advised.

 :::